TeamOsprey/BytesAndBites/Notes/Notes.md

 ### Cloud Engineering Team
 __Guest:__ Allan Crowther

-You can ask for sandbox for every cloud platform in the organization.
+- You can request a sandbox environment for any cloud platform supported within the organization.

-DevSecOps tem can help you with calculation of the cost of hosting an application in cloud.
+- The DevSecOps team is available to assist with estimating the cost of hosting applications in the cloud.

-Every application is assigned to a Cost Centre and monthly billed for its cloud cost.
+- Each application is linked to a designated Cost Centre and is billed monthly based on its cloud usage.

 ### Links
 - [DevSecOpsCloud](https://novascotia.sharepoint.com/sites/devsecopscloud)